varigence/docs/bimlflex/reference-documentation/metadata-configurations.md

 ### RowEffectiveFromDate

-The `RowEffectiveFromDate` is intended to represent the moment the record is loaded in the Data Warehouse, the time of arrival.
+The `RowEffectiveFromDate` is intended to represent the moment the record is loaded in the data solution, the time of arrival.
 It is typically used to represent the 'technical timeline' in a bi-temporal context.

 By default this is configured as a `DateTime2(7)` data type.
-This high precision DateTime data type supports a wider range of dates compared to traditional DateTime domain.
-If a specific start DateTime for timelines is needed, such as to support an existing design template, this can be updated to support it.
+This high precision data type supports a wider range of dates compared to traditional date/time domain.
+If a specific start datetime for timelines is needed, such as to support an existing design template, this can be updated to support it.

 Unless there is a good reason to change it, it is recommended to keep the default.

-The SSIS Expression is used in the Staging and Persistent Staging loads to derive the RowEffectiveFromDate from the `@[User::ParentBatchStartTime]` variable.
-This is inserted into the Data Flow to give each row its effectiveness date.
+The default expressions are applied to the Staging and Persistent Staging loads, and derive the RowEffectiveFromDate from the start of the batch execution.
+This is inserted into the Data Flow to give each row its RowEffectiveFromDate timestamp.
 The default configuration is to use the start date time of the parent Batch for this column.

-For scenarios where the data warehouse load should derive the effective date time from the source, it is possible to override this expression either through the global setting in the configurations sheet, or through an override in the attributes sheet.
+For scenarios where the data solution load should derive the effective date time from the source, it is possible to override this expression either through the global setting in the configurations sheet, or through an override in the attributes sheet.
 Scenarios where the override would be of interest are CDC source loads, where BimlFlex will reuse the transaction datetime from the CDC mechanism and when multiple changes to a record are included in a single sourcing set.
 By overriding the RowEffectiveFromDate, it is possible to keep the timeline of the source rows and the grain of the source without key collisions.

+It is Varigence's recommendation though to maintain the RowEffectiveFromDate as a technical timelines, and apply any other timelines separate from this one.

-An example of implementation usage for the configuration default is in the Default constraint of this table creation script for the Address staging table from the AdventureWorksLT Source:
+An example of implementation usage for the configuration default is in the default constraint of this table creation script for the Address staging table from the AdventureWorksLT Source.
+This is configured by selecting the `Default` **Configuration Attribute Type** to apply for the staging area in the **Configuration Editor**.

 ```sql
 IF NOT EXISTS (SELECT * FROM sys.default_constraints WHERE [parent_object_id] = OBJECT_ID(N'[AWLT].[Address]') AND [name] = 'DF_Address_FlexRowEffectiveFromDate')